 Here’s the link to the brief but highly significant article, “Search for Earhart plane on remote Marshalls atoll,” which provides very little information other than the statement of Jon Jeffery, Parker’s director of technology and business development, who told Yahoo!
 News, “We brought more sophisticated equipment to find other parts.”

-What is especially surprising is that a mainstream outfit like Yahoo! would even consider publishing anything that runs counter to the longstanding lies that Amelia either crashed and sank near Howland Island or landed at Nikumaroro in the Phoenix chain.
-The latter is by far the most well-known myth that’s been perpetuated on a gullible and apathetic American public, and requires no further explanation at this time.
+What is especially surprising is that a mainstream outfit like Yahoo!
+News would even consider publishing anything that runs counter to the longstanding lies that Amelia either crashed and sank near Howland Island or landed at Nikumaroro in the Phoenix chain.
+The latter is by far the most well-known myth that’s been perpetuated on a gullible and apathetic American public, and requires no further explanation right now.

 Did the recent mention of Amelia Earhart: The Truth at Last and the “mountain of evidence” it presents in the January 2015 Smithsonian magazine cover story signal others in the establishment that it’s now permitted to mention the hated Marshall Islands-Saipan scenario in the Earhart discussion?
 Up until today, the answer has been a resounding, “No way!”